kopaka1822/EntityCS/README.md

 ### Initializing the Manager

-After you declared your components, the manager can be created.
+After you have declared your components, the manager can be created.
 [class overview](#managert)

 ```c++